rakeshch/CarND-Unscented-Kalman-Filter/README.md

 VX: 0.4136
 VY: 0.4807

 The CRTV (Constant Turn Rate and Velocity Magnitude) model used for this project handles velocity much better than the model used for the Extended Kalman Filter as seen from the values above.
-This model also performs better with non-linear functions.
+This model performs better with non-linear functions.